jankaszel/hyperwell-thesis/chapters/implementation.md

 _TODO:_ Make it explicit that the work done in this chapter (and for the thesis) has been to build an architecture that serves in two ways: First, it has to be built around hypermerge—the library itself does not provide any de-facto requirement of how data should be distributed.
 It facilitates data distribution.
 Second, the architecture should resemble the notion that I have imposed in @sec:annotation.

+_TODO:_ Three approaches to bridging decentralized networks and the web by using web technologies supported by contemporary web browsers:

+1. Connecting web clients via WebRTC and using WebRTC duplex connections to replicate data.
+Did not work, as WebRTC failed during testing and Hypermerge has dependencies that don’t work in web browsers (footnote on what that exactly means, comparing it to Node.js and native C++ libraries).
+2. Connecting web clients via WebSocket connections which are being terminated/translated by a set of proxy servers
+3. Enforcing a “hard” separation between both networks and making the gateway properly translate between both protocols rather that “repacking” it.
+This will make the gateway act like a full peer in the decentralized network and would enable the use of HTTP and an implementation of the REST-based Web Annotation Protocol.

 ## First Version: Resource Exhaustion and Thick Peers {#sec:thick}

 For the first iteration of this project, I focused on building an annotation publishing system for realizing an end-to-end annotation workflow.
 As a case study for an annotation environment, I've chosen the Recogito semantic annotation tool.
 By supporting the Web Annotation data model, Recogito ensures interoperability with other annotation systems.
 The conceived workflow considered the following functionalities: